-This is going to be a fun experiment that you can do at home.
-All you really need are 2 plastic bottles with cap, a drill, white vinegar (or lemon juice), baking soda, about 3 to 4 feet of plastic tubing (the one you also use for aquariums), a piece of paper or tissue and the liquid you want to carbonate.
+Affordable and simple carbonation can be a fun experiment that you can easily do at home.
+All you really need are 2 plastic bottles with caps, a drill, white vinegar (or lemon juice), baking soda, about 3 to 4 feet of plastic tubing (the kind used for aquariums), a piece of paper or tissue, and the liquid you wish to carbonate.

-First, you need to drill holes to the plastic caps of your bottles.
-The holes should be smaller than the diameter of your tubings and not more otherwise the CO2 that should carbonate the drink would be released through those holes.
+First, you need to drill holes in the plastic caps of your bottles.
+The holes should be smaller than the diameter of your tubing and not larger; otherwise, the CO2 that is supposed to carbonate the drink will escape through those holes.

-Next, cut the tip of the tubings diagonally.
-This way of cutting will make it easier to squeeze into those tight holes.
-Now insert them to the caps and close the bottles.
-Make sure one of the tip of the tubing would go all the way down 1 bottle while the other tip should be a few inches down from the cap only (it shouldn’t touch the vinegar when you add it in later).
+Next, cut the tips of the tubing diagonally.
+This cutting technique will make it easier to squeeze them into tight holes.
+Now, insert the tubing into the caps and securely close the bottles.
+Make sure that one of the tubing tips goes all the way down into one bottle, while the other tip is positioned a few inches below the cap, avoiding contact with the vinegar when added later.

-While the carbonation is happening, make sure you shake the liquid bottle well.
-Keep on doing this every few seconds to make sure the carbonation is done properly.
-Also, it would be best, by the way, to use cold liquid or liquid that is almost freezing to maximize the result.
-Keep on shaking until no more carbon dioxide comes out from the tubing.
+While the carbonation process is occurring, ensure that you shake the liquid bottle thoroughly.
+Repeat this action every few seconds to ensure proper carbonation.
+Additionally, for optimal results, it is advisable to use cold liquid or liquid that is nearly frozen.
+Continue shaking the bottle until no more carbon dioxide escapes from the tubing.

-When the carbonation process is done, here's the tricky part.
-Make sure you pinch the tube above your bottle of carbonated drink before you slowly open it up like you would with your favorite cola.
-Pinching the tube will prevent any loss of fizz and making a mess with your drink spraying everywhere.
-Once you safely removed the cap, you can now close the bottle again with a new cap without a hole.
-The other bottle with the vinegar and baking soda should be placed in a sink before you stop pinching on the tube from the carbonated bottle.
-While you are in the sink, you can now release it and you will see more carbon dioxide would come out of it and even the vinegar or lemon juice would go out of the tubing.
+When the carbonation process is finished, here's the crucial step: ensure that you pinch the tube above your bottle of carbonated beverage before slowly opening it, just like you would with your favorite cola.
+Pinching the tube will prevent the fizz from escaping and avoid any mess caused by the drink spraying everywhere.
+Once you have safely removed the cap, you can close the bottle again using a new cap that doesn't have a hole.
+The other bottle containing vinegar and baking soda should be placed in a sink before you release the pinch on the tube connected to the carbonated bottle.
+While you are still at the sink, you can now release the pinch, and you will observe more carbon dioxide coming out, along with the vinegar or lemon juice flowing out through the tubing.

-With your carbonated drink, you can either drink it right away or keep it refrigerated until whenever you want to drink your refreshing home made carbonated drink!
+With your carbonated drink, you can either drink it right away or refrigerate it until you want to enjoy your refreshing homemade carbonated beverage!